isahaq65/DBTrigger-fcmNotification-Node-mongo/README.md

-# FCM Notification with MongoDB Change Stream
+# Decouple FCM Notification Service using MongoDB Change Stream

 This project demonstrates how to send Firebase Cloud Messaging (FCM) notifications using a Node.js server.
 It leverages MongoDB change streams to listen for specific changes in the database and triggers notifications accordingly.